This post was most recently updated on April 27th, 2023.2 min read.

 Below is what it looked like in the Package Manager Console:

-As you can see, specifying -Verbose didn’t help at all, making sure the Default project is the correct one, and even specifying -Context and -Project made no change.
+As you can see, specifying -Verbose make any difference.
+My normal first go-to, making sure the Default project is the correct one, selecting the right startup project in Visual Studio’s Solution Explorer, and even specifying -Context and -Project made no change whatsoever.

 So, what gives?

-For me, it was another project that was just a bit broken and wouldn’t build – that caused me no issues with my normal development workflow (it was a tooling project only occasionally used), but Entity Framework Core commandlets require all of the projects to be kosher in order to run successfully.
+For me, it was another project that was just a bit broken and wouldn’t build – that caused me no issues with my normal development workflow (it was a tooling project only occasionally used, and somehow, somewhere along the line, someone broke it), but Entity Framework Core commandlets require all of the projects to be kosher in order to run successfully.

 So, that solved it for me.
-Let me know if whether it helped you or not! :)
+Let me know whether it helped you or not! :)